Tribal Employment Rights Ordinance Office (TERO)

 TERO ensures that Tribal members and Native workers have better access to quality jobs and training opportunities.
 By prioritizing local hiring and contracting, it keeps resources circulating within the Tribal community and supports long-term workforce development.

-Contact Department
+Contact the TERO Department

 Have questions?
 Reach out to us for more information.